 I'm not too sure about this old saying, but it seemed like the lion and the lamb chased each other through the entire month of May, with weather unpredictable, cold and blistering, wet, and stormy, but also wonderful, calm and beautiful.
-I just saw a facebook video supposedly showing a tornado touching down just a couple miles from the farm two days ago, but yesterday, the last day of May, was as lovely as any early summer day could be.
+I just saw a facebook video supposedly showing a tornado touching down just a couple miles from our farm two days ago, but yesterday, the last day of May, was as lovely as any early summer day could be.

 May 31, 2019

 We've been so busy in the last few weeks that I've lost all sense of time.
 It hardly seems possible that just a few people could do what we've gotten done, on top of all the other tasks we have to do.
 Especially my dear husband who does, after all, have a very demanding full-time job!
 But it has been especially nice to have our daughter home from college for the last couple weeks and to have all of her help getting various jobs done.
 My sister and I continue to work as much as we can each day, with our duties as mothers occasionally taking us away from farm work.

 We have finished the hoophouse at last and planted in it.
 We finished prepping and planted an annual bed beside the hoophouse.
 Quite a lot of fencing has gone up.
 Plants have gone from seed to flowering in some cases.
 We just never know what's going to happen when dealing with all the variables that come our way, but the days are never dull.

 Love this wide barrier fabric!

 Final prep before covering and planting

 Prepped bed ready to rototill and cover.